Skip to Content

-Are Independent Contractors in New Jersey Covered by Workers’ Comp?
+Can Independent Contractors Get Workers' Comp?

 In New Jersey, the workers’ compensation system provides no-fault financial benefits to employees who suffer a work injury or occupational illness.
 But does workers’ compensation extend to independent contractors?
 This question is becoming increasingly important as the economy has greater numbers of freelance or “gig” workers.
 However, a worker’s right to workers’ compensation benefits often comes down to how they are classified by their employer.